turuto/turuto/readme.md

 # Currently

-I work as UI Engineer at SIVSA.
+I work as Front End Engineer at Netcentric.
 And I am teacher of Design Projects in AulaD